eveningdong/eveningdong.github.io/_pages/academic.md

 * **Journal Reviewer (Invited)**
   + Artificial Intelligence in Medicine
+  + BMC Medical Imaging
+  + Computational and Structural Biotechnology
+  + Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization
   + IEEE Access
   + IEEE Transactions on Circuits and Systems for Video Technology
   + IEEE Transactions on Medical Imaging
   + IEEE Transactions on Multimedia
   + IEEE Transactions on Neural Networks and Learning Systems
   + IEEE Transactions on Pattern Analysis and Machine Intelligence
+  + Neural Computing and Applications
   + Pattern Recognition
-  + BMC Medical Imaging
-  + Computational and Structural Biotechnology
-  + Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization

 * **Student Ambassador**
   + Computer Science Student Ambassador, University of Oxford